truenas/documentation/content/_includes/CLI/AccountUserPopAttributeExample.md

 Where `favorite_color` is the account dictionary key to erase.

 The command returns `true` if the attribute is successfully deleted.
-The command returns `false` if no matching attribute exists.
+The command returns `false` if the specified key or user attribute does not exist.